LucasSchmirl/openCv/README.md

 ### Weird WSL bugs

-- When using older version of WSL2 Image-Windows close immediately or don't close at all after using the keyboard to interact with `waitkey(0)` the key chache can get stuck.
+- When using older versions of WSL2 the Image-Windows close immediately or don't close at all after using the keyboard to interact with `waitkey(0)` because the key chache can get stuck.

     Workaround is to **restart your WSL** from `PowerShell` using: